 Concerto competitions are held annually in various categories.
 Winners appear as soloists with one of the orchestras in a public concert in John C. Borden Auditorium.

 Click on the categories below to download printable applications:

-4. Music for all instruments must be memorized.
+5. Music for all instruments must be memorized.
 The only exception will be for groups of three or more performers.

-7. The Precollege Division reserves the right to place winning students with the orchestra it feels is appropriate.
-Although we try to schedule students for performances in the academic year in which they won, some students may be assigned to perform in the following year.
+9. Although every attempt is made to schedule students for performances in the academic year in which they won, some students may be assigned to perform in the following academic year.
 Students must perform the movement with which they won the competition.

 10. Any student who has won a Manhattan School of Music Concerto Competition may not compete again in that category, and must wait for two full years to enter in another category.